Felip-552/Barnsley-Fern/README.md

 # Barnsley-Fern
-This script graphs a Barnsley Fern in Python
+This script graphs a Barnsley Fern in Python using MatplotLib